1989 Peace and Friendship Cup

 The 1989 Peace and Friendship Cup was a seven-team friendly football tournament, held in Kuwait City, Kuwait from 30 October to 12 November 1989.
 The timing of this tournament was a year after the end of Iran–Iraq War.
 Some notable sporting personalities attended this tournament such as Juan Antonio Samaranch, João Havelange and Michel Platini.
 The seven-teams that participated in this tournament were: Kuwait as Host, Iran Third Place Team of 1988 Asian Cup, Iraq who had Participated in 1988 Olympic Games, South Yemen, Lebanon and two countries from Africa: Uganda and Guinea.

+The cup was held as part of the 1989 Peace and Friendship Games, which included 44 countries competing in other sports.